 Anonymous said: Ok because this is anonymously written anyway I'll just ask here haha.
 So, if you think you are transgender but you still like the opposite sex does that make you gay?
 Or is it even possible?

 I believe that sexuality and gender are not the same thing.
 They compliment each other but they are not mutually exclusive.
 As for what to label yourself, I believe as you become more comfortable with how you identify you will find the best words to help others understand.

-Anonymous asked: Sorry if this is obvious, but I'm new to tumblr, and wondering if there is anywhere I could ask a few questions about a topic I'm wondering about privately for advice?
+Anonymous said: Sorry if this is obvious, but I'm new to tumblr, and wondering if there is anywhere I could ask a few questions about a topic I'm wondering about privately for advice?

 you are welcome to ask off on anon (I will reply one on one).
 You just need to say that you’d like it to not be posted.